(Mo, Sandman, Mr. Automatic, or Ultraman)

-Rivera has spent his whole career with the Yankees and been named to the All-Star team twelve times.
-He has five times won the American League Rolaids Relief Award.
-He has twice won the Delivery Man of the Year Award.
+Rivera spent his whole career with the Yankees and was named to the All-Star team thirteen times.
+He won the American League Rolaids Relief Award five times.
+He twice won the Delivery Man of the Year Award.
 He struck out 130 batters in 107 2/3 innings of relief in 1996 - the most by any Yankee reliever until Dellin Betances recorded 135 Ks in 2014, the year after Mariano retired.
 He yielded only one home run that year - to Rafael Palmeiro of the Baltimore Orioles.
 In 2005, he went 22 consecutive appearances without allowing a run.
-Fittingly, he was the last pitcher ever used in Yankee Stadium on September 21, 2008, closing out a 7-3 win over the Baltimore Orioles; he retired the side in order, getting Brian Roberts to ground out to first base in the last at-bat in the famed ballpark's history.
+Fittingly, he was the last pitcher ever used in Yankee Stadium on September 21, 2008, closing out a 7-3 win over the Orioles; he retired the side in order, getting Brian Roberts to ground out to first base in the last at-bat in the famed ballpark's history.

 Rivera was the last player in the major leagues to wear uniform number 42 as his regular number (many others have worn it on "Jackie Robinson Day").
 He wore it in tribute to Jackie Robinson and was allowed to keep on doing so when Commissioner Bud Selig retired the number across the league in 1997, on the 50th anniversary of Robinson's debut.
 Other players were also granted such a dispensation, such as Butch Huskey, but Rivera's career outlasted them all by many years.
 On September 22, 2013, the Yankees officially retired the number, adding it to Monument Park, and also taking the occasion to unveil a plaque in honor of Robinson.